Keyboard shortcuts

 Press Esc to hide this help

-Mergeway is a lightweight CLI that keeps metadata honest by treating schemas as code.
+Mergeway's goal is to make metadata a commodity putting it in the open and treating it as code.
 Instead of juggling spreadsheets or custom scripts, you describe entities in YAML/JSON, run a quick validation, and catch broken references before they reach production.
+By storing metadata as code, changes become a simple patch.

 What the CLI Does